 If your car needs to be replaced, you're generally reimbursed for your car's actual cash value minus your comprehensive deductible.

-The higher you set your deductible, the less you can expect to pay on your premium.
+The higher you set your deductible, the less you can expect to pay on your premium, but the more you'll pay out-of-pocket in the event of a claim.

 collision coverage defined